 How much does it cost to have products assessed in Green Salon?

-How much does it cost to have products included in Green Salon’s Positive Product List?
+What does it cost to get products included on Green Salon’s product lists, e.g. The positive list?

 Why are perfumes accepted in Green Salon?

 For products with perfume, the fragrances can be recognised when the bottle is opened, thereby more easily recognisable for people with perfume allergies.
 Therefore, we have chosen to accept perfume, but we recommend the salons to have a perfume-free series.
-This is in contrast to, for example, dyes, the presence of which is not recognised before reading the list of ingredients.
+This is in contrast to, for example, dye, which presence is not recognised before reading the list of ingredients.

 I want to colour my hair, what products should I use?